 Note that the scanner interfaces of desktop applications were not tested, due to the wide range of scanners available.

-ScanSpeeder (v 2.19- Windows)
+ScanSpeeder (v 2.19) Windows

-Pro and Standard versions cost US$39.95 and US$29.95 respectively for permanent licences.
+Pro and Standard versions cost US$39.95 and US$29.95 respectively for permanent licenses.
 Both versions include updates for 1 year.
-The Pro version includes support for 48 bit colour and 16-bit black and white scans.
+The Pro version includes support for 48-bit colour and 16-bit black and white scans.

 ScanSpeeder can operate directly from a scanner, or from files containing images of multiple photos.
 After loading a file, extracted photo boundaries are marked in green and the extraction can be performed by clicking Extract Photos, to give the results shown on the right-hand side of the screen as shown below.

 The extraction algorithm is very robust, working successfully on images with a non-uniform or patterned background using auto-background detection as shown below.
-However, it stumbles when the background is a smooth image gradient and de-skwing may not be accurate if individual photos are placed on a scanner.
+However, it stumbles when the background is a smooth image gradient and de-skewing may not be accurate if individual photos are placed on a scanner.